ige-calcul/public-docs/docs/clusters/Gricad/dahu.md

 }
 ```

-and then connect using iinit
+and then connect using iinit ( this will create a token for 8640 hours, i.e 360 days (MAX) )

 ```
-f-dahu  /home/chekkim ]$  iinit
+f-dahu  /home/chekkim ]$  iinit --ttl  8640
 Enter your current PAM password:
 [f-dahu  /home/chekkim ]$  ils
 /mantis/home/chekkim: